connormurray7/link-aggregator/README.md

+Update 1/23/2017: currently adding support for using Redis for caching.

 Link Aggregator is a website that lives at [link-aggregator.top](http://link-aggregator.top).
 It takes a search term, and displays the top results from Github, StackOverflow, and Hacker News (more integrations in the future).
 It is written in Python with Flask, Gunicorn, and Nginx.
 See [this article](http://connormurray.me/Deploying-Python/) for how it is deployed.

 ### _What is it for?_